fyears/electron-python-example/README.md

 ## important notice

 The following are copied from my [original post](https://www.fyears.org/2017/02/electron-as-gui-of-python-apps-updated.html).
-They should be the same. **If there are inconsistency, the `README.md` on the GitHub repo is more accurate.**
+They should be the same. **If there are inconsistencies, the `README.md` on the GitHub repo is more accurate.**

 ## original post and debates